You knew it had to happen: Agincourt, the board game.

 OK.
 There’s a huge question in my mind today about the difference between sheep and goats.
 Much of my curiosity comes from all the social media memes about goats: dancing goats, singing goats, fainting goats, mountain goats.
 Sheep may have had their day—I’m thinking particularly of those black-and-white Swiss sheep that resemble piñatas—but goats in general get my vote.

 Sheep made a brief appearance here some months ago when I mentioned Cecil Elliott’s observation about a colleague in North Carolina who, not unlike myself, researched extensively but rarely generated approved academic product.
 “He grazes much but produces no wool,” was Elliott’s assessment.
-I nodded in agreement about the parallel with my own academic habits.
+I nodded in agreement about the parallel with my own scholarly habits.

 Our friend Jonathan Taylor Rutter responded to that installment of “The World According to Elliott” with a summary observation about goatish behavior and I immediately saw what he meant: I am far more goatish and, indeed, may be a testament to my own zodiacal sign, Capricorn.